gegis/taboo.cms/README.md

 - Kick out from admin dashboard if session has expired
 - Have an option on delete to only set deleted=true, or move to Deleted documents
 - Have each module config to be merged to main config
+- Have each locales translation to be merged to main

 ## How to build and deploy on remote server